 Are the amendments to the rules of search and seizure under PMLA unconstitutional?

 Is the power of arrest granted to special investigation agencies unconstitutional?

 Can a Court bar the ED from taking ‘coercive steps’ in all cases under the PMLA only because the constitutional validity of certain provisions have been challenged?

 Do provisions concerning attachment of property under PMLA violate the right to property under article 300A?

 The Directorate of Enforcement (ED) is a financial investigation agency under the Union Government’s Department of Revenue, responsible for enforcing the provisions of the Prevention of Money Laundering Act, 2002 (PMLA).
 To conduct investigations, the ED is empowered to issue summons, record statements, make arrests, and search and seize property.

-Nearly 200 petitioners have challenged the powers of these specialised investigation agencies that deal with economic offences.
-The earliest petitions have been pending since 2014.
-More than 80 of these petitions deal with the PMLA.
-These include petitions filed by several politicians accused of money laundering, such as Lok Sabha Member Karti Chidambaram, former Punjab MP Sarwan Singh Phillaur and former Jammu and Kashmir CM Mehbooba Mufti.
+Nearly 200 petitioners challenged the powers of these specialised investigation agencies that deal with economic offences.
+The earliest petitions were pending since 2014.
+More than 80 of these petitions dealt with the PMLA.
+These included petitions filed by several politicians accused of money laundering, such as Lok Sabha Member Karti Chidambaram, former Punjab MP Sarwan Singh Phillaur and former Jammu and Kashmir CM Mehbooba Mufti.

-The petitioners also contend that the investigation agencies effectively exercise police powers.
-Hence, they should be obligated to follow the CrPC while conducting investigations.
+Section 50 allows the ED to compel accused to make self-incriminating statements under threat of a fine, was challenged for violating the fundamental rights of the accused under Article 20 of the Constitution.
+The petitioners contended that the investigation agencies effectively exercise police powers and should be obligated to follow the CrPC while conducting investigations.
 Crucially, since the ED is not a police agency, statements made by the accused to ED members in the course of an investigation can be used against the accused in judicial proceedings.
-During investigations by police agencies, such statements are inadmissible, since it would violate the fundamental right against self-incrimination to use them against the accused.